After that fulfilling afternoon, we rode a tram from Malostranska Metro Station across the river to Wenceslas Square so we could explore the area.

 Toting our shopping bag, we walked to the hotel’s special entrance for the Boccaccio Ballroom.
 The brass door handles had impressive Art Deco shapes.

-A sign directed us downstairs, and a male statue held an electric candelabrum over the stairway.
+A sign directed us downstairs, and a male statue held an electric candelabrum over the staircase.
 The ballroom was built in 1927 but styled on the earlier Belle Epoch era—while craftsmen were still alive to recreate it from memory.
-The floor is original: handmade from nine types of wood cut in Asia.
-We ogled the double-height ceiling that was painted in rose-colored hues with extravagant gilding on every edge.
-Gold cherubs stood above the molding, playing fanciful instruments.
-A central chandelier was augmented by elaborate sconces that were “dripping” with crystals.
-The chandelier was assembled from 4,000 hand-cut crystals.
+The room is awash in pastels, and it's full of golden ornamentation.

 The hotel was operated by Josef Steiner, who gained expertise in Switzerland and England.
 It became the poshest place in Prague because of its “modern technology amenities”: telephones, an electronic paging system for maids, and an enclosed Winter Garden Café on the roof.
 Elite people gathered in the Boccaccio Ballroom for high-society events.
 Afternoon Tea occurred there.
 In the evening, it was used as a Men’s-Only nightclub—full of profitable deal-making, pretty girls, and sparkling wine.
 It’s a miracle that the Soviets didn’t demolish it as a “den of capitalistic filth”.
 They repeatedly used it as a film setting to demonstrate the wrongs of opulence.
 Thankfully, it survived intact, and everyone else likes it.
-The first president of Czechoslovakia permanently reserved a Box overlooking the dancefloor (like a royal box at a theatre).
+The first president of Czechoslovakia permanently reserved a Box overlooking the dance-floor (like a royal box at a theatre).
 It is still referred to as the President’s Box.
 Now, the ballroom specializes in fancy dinners that are themed with live music composed by Mozart.

-In 1764, he and his talented sister spent a year in England, and within a week, they were summoned to meet King George III and the 19-year-old Queen Charlotte (whom Netflix recently made a series to include).
+In 1764, he and his talented sister spent a year in England, and within a week, they were summoned to meet King George III and the 19-year-old Queen Charlotte (whom Netflix recently made a series about).
 The royal pair loved good music, and the king’s father funded George Friedrich Handel (who composed Messiah).
 Consequently, Mozart arrived at Buckingham House—the precursor to Buckingham Palace—to give a three-hour show.
-He also performed for the aristocracy during the King’s birthday, and he was centerstage to mark the fourth anniversary of the king’s accession.
+He also performed for the aristocracy during the King’s birthday, and he was centerstage to mark the fourth anniversary of the King’s accession.

 After that, he performed for the royal court of the Princess of Orange-Nassau in the Netherlands.
 Then, he responded to an invitation from the French Prince of Conti.
 From there, he toured Italy and Switzerland.

-In 1773, Mozart worked for a Prince-Archbishop named Hieronymus Colloredo who was the ruler of city-state of Salzburg (Mozart’s birthplace).
+In 1773, Mozart worked for a Prince-Archbishop named Hieronymus Colloredo who was the ruler of the city-state of Salzburg (Mozart’s birthplace).

 In 1783, Mozart witnessed the hugely-successful performance of his opera, Die Entfuhrun aus dem Serail (The Abduction from the Seraglio) in Prague—which was applauded magnificently.
 In contrast, when it premiered in Vienna, the clueless emperor famously balked that it had “too many notes”.
 Therefore, the maestro was enamored with Praguers who truly valued his masterpieces and saw the complexity and delicacy.
 Any composer or playwright would feel that way.
 Thus, after its 1786 premiere in Vienna (out of obligation to the emperor), Mozart produced his opera, The Marriage of Figaro in Prague!
 It was a tremendous success—garnering “unlimited applause”.

-Mozart came to Prague on January 11, 1787 and stayed for four weeks and left in February.
+Mozart came back to Prague on January 11, 1787 and stayed for four weeks and left in February.
 (It was fun for Lewis and I to hear his music in Prague during the same month that he was in Prague).
-After the premiere of his show in Prague, the genius was quoted to say that it was one of the happiest days of his life”.
-Chroniclers stated that the level of Czech adoration exceeded any that was given to 18th-century performers”.
-Wow!
+He was a guest of Count Johann Joseph Franz von Thun-Hohenstein, and he stayed at the count’s palace in the city-center.

-He returned to Prague on October 4 to supervise the debut of his opera, Don Giovanni.
 In 1789, he visited Prague twice.
 His fifth visit occurred in 1791 because Prague hosted the coronation of Leopold II as the King of Bohemia, and Mozart was commissioned to debut his opera, The Clemency of Titus.
 The first showing in the world occurred at the Estates Theatre on September 6.
 The imperial court loved it, but adulation roared from the Czech people.
 The newly-crowned king was thrilled.

 Alas, Mozart died on December 5.
 Sorrow for his demise had the most intensity in Prague—more than any European city.
 While Vienna buried him without any fanfare or music, Prague funded a lavish commemoration that was attended by thousands of Czechs.
 The 100+ musicians who performed refused to be paid; they did it out of heartfelt sympathy.
 Instrumentalists and composers across Europe noticed that phenomenon and marked Prague with high regard.
 His widow started her own career in Prague, organizing concerts of his works.